wlepage/wlepage.github.io/index.md

 </figure>

 ## Research
-My goal in research is forging the next-generation of materials by "closing the loop" in materials design, creation, characterization, and development through experimental approaches like DIC and manufacturing tools like ALD:
+My goal in research is forging the next-generation of materials by "closing the loop" in materials design, creation, characterization, and development through advanced experimental mechanics and precise surface engineering:
 <br />
 ![Closing the loop in structural materials: advanced experimental mechanics for new insights of damage informs precise surface engineering for improved structural materials.](img/approach-01.png "Closing the loop in structural materials: advanced experimental mechanics for new insights of damage informs precise surface engineering for improved structural materials.")<br />
 For my doctoral dissertation, I investigated the fatigue and fracture mechanics of shape memory alloys with new techniques for digital image correlation (DIC).
 For my postdoctoral research, I am developing solid-state batteries that can be incorporated into structural composites, as well as corrosion protection strategies for aluminum and magnesium.
 For both the solid-state battery electrodes and the corrosion protection layers, I am leveraging the precise thickness and composition control of atomic layer deposition (ALD).
 Moving forward, I am eager to connect my dissertation and postdoc skills for both studying and creating materials and structures.